student-nandalal/project2/README.md

 The Nandalal Readm

 # Hello to Project
-This is my new project Name is Game.
+This is my new project Name is Game..